 4. Assemble a non-traditional Easter “basket” with rubber boots.

-5. Use pipe cleaners to transform a chocolate creme egg into a bunny.
+5. Easter craft ideas that transform a chocolate creme egg into a bunny.

-Twist the pipe cleaners into bunny ears and feet.
+How eggcelent is this craft?
+Twist the pastel pipe cleaners into bunny ears and feet.
 Apply a dot of hot glue to the pipe cleaners to attach them to the egg.

 6. Perfectly cook hard boiled eggs by steaming them.